Calverley Old Hall activities and events

 Traditional furniture making workshops

-On 27 and 28 August 2024 we held full-day furniture making workshops at Calverley Old Hall.
+In June and August 2024 we held full-day furniture making workshops at Calverley Old Hall.
 Participants learned new joinery skills and learned how to make a beautiful traditionally crafted bench for use by visitors to the building.
+Some of the workshops were open to the public to book, and others were delivered in collaboration with our project partners.
+During the sessions we produced a film with more information about craft skills training at Calverley Old Hall, including the furniture making and our work with our partners.

 Minecraft: Build Calverley Old Hall